Wesjabez/software-with-AI/README.md

  -lets now handle CRUD operations, I need to be able to create a new user, read all the users available in the database, update users in the database and delete users in the database.Explain the key concepts in a clear way

        COMMON ISSUES AND FIXES
-- one of the issue that I came across was during the initialisation process,running the command node -v to show the node version and hence validate node installation returned uknown error even after I double checked that I had installed node correctly and that the path variables had been updated successfully.
+- one of the issue that I came across was during the installation process,running the command node -v to show the node version and hence validate node installation returned uknown error even after I double checked that I had installed node correctly and that the path variables had been updated successfully.

 fix: I figured out that doing a restart of the system solved that issue.